-All teachers will be required to have their lesson plans updated weekly on their web page.
+All teachers will be required to have their lesson plans updated weekly on Canvas.
 Lesson plans are necessary inasmuch as they serve as a guide for the planning and organizing of instruction.
-Long and short-term objectives should be developed prior to the beginning of each semester to insure an orderly and meaningful progress of learning experiences.
+Long and short- term objectives should be developed prior to the beginning of each semester to insure an orderly and meaningful progress of learning experiences.